iOSTestApps/MBS-Now/README.md

 # MBS Now

-... a free, student-run iOS app made for the Morristown-Beard School and available on the [App Store](http://gdyer.de/appstore).
+... a free, student-run iOS and web app made for the Morristown-Beard School and available on the [App Store](http://gdyer.de/appstore).
 This is a reference application.
-Take a look at our [site](http://campus.mbs.net/mbsnow/home) to get a feel for what's here.
+Take a look at our [site](http://campus.mbs.net/mbsnow/home) to learn more about us and the app.

 > MBS Now admins: check/update [the wiki](https://github.com/gdyer/MBS-Now/wiki/Transition) for/with release information and commit info.